roykrishnan/roykrishnan/README.md

 **Hi, I’m Roy Krishnan.
 I've worked in Data Science, Sports Science & Biomechanics Departments, in the NBA & around the MLB.
-Currently I'm on sabbatical from professional sports & serving as the CEO & engineering lead of my startup [Liquid Sports Lab](https://liquidsportslab.com) .**
+Currently I'm on sabbatical from professional sports & serving as the CEO & engineering lead of my startup [Liquid Sports Lab](https://liquidsportslab.com) as well as on the Sports Modeling Team at Penn Interactive.**

 **Recent Recognitions:**
 - [2024 Front Office Rising 25 Winner](https://frontofficesports.com/rising-25-2024-winners/)